Connecting an AWS EC2 Instance of a Private Subnet using Bastion Host

 After analyzing all the theoretical aspects of all the Key terminologies, now let’s get started with the proper analyzation of our problem statement (illustrated above).
 So first of all to get started with the problem statement we need to follow some steps which are as follow :

 Step 1: Create an Aws ec2 instance in a public subnet of any AWS region.

 - Select an AWS Ami (Amazon Machine image) like this :

 - Then select an instance type for your ec2 instance.
-Instance types are the hardware that you need to launch an AWS ec2 instance like how much memory and number of CPUs you require in your instance.
+Instance types are the hardware that we need to launch an AWS ec2 instance like how much memory and number of CPUs you require in your instance.

 - Now we have to add storage to our ec2 instance like this:

 Note: We can add more volumes as per your use case to increase the storage of your ec2 instance by clicking on add new volume.

 - Now we can add a friendly name to your ec2 instance with the help of tags